-Before diving into what exactly siRNA is, it's important to know the function of RNAs.
-Ribonucleic Acid (RNA) is a nucleic acid present in all living cells and acts as a messenger carrying instructions from DNA for controlling the synthesis of proteins (note: in some viruses RNA rather than DNA carries the genetic information as well).
+Before diving into what exactly siRNA is, not to be confused with miRNA, it's important to know the function of RNAs.
+Ribonucleic Acid (RNA) is a nucleic acid present in all living cells and acts as a messenger carrying instructions from DNA for controlling the synthesis of proteins (Note: In some viruses, RNA rather than DNA carries the genetic information as well).

 In doing so, siRNA prevent the production of specific proteins based on the nucleotide sequences of their corresponding mRNA.
 The process is called RNA interference (RNAi), and may also be referred to as siRNA silencing or siRNA knockdown.

 siRNA are generally considered to have come from longer strands of exogenous growing or originating from outside an organism) RNA which is taken up by the cell and undergoes further processing.